 The case is Ji and Li v.
 Jling, Inc., et al. decided by U.S. Magistrate Judge Steven Locke on March 31, 2019 in the United States District Court for the Eastern District of New York.

-All Language Alliance, Inc. provides court-certified Mandarin interpreters for remote virtual depositions via Video remote interpreting (VRI) and Over-the-phone interpreting (OPI), and Mandarin deposition interpreters for in-person live deposition interpreting in the U.S., the United Kingdom, Taiwan, Hong Kong, Singapore, and other countries worldwide in U.S. litigation and discovery.
+All Language Alliance, Inc. provides court-certified Mandarin interpreters for remote virtual depositions via Video remote interpreting (VRI) using Zoom and Over-the-phone interpreting (OPI), and Mandarin deposition interpreters for in-person live deposition interpreting in the U.S., the United Kingdom, Taiwan, Hong Kong, Singapore, and other countries worldwide in U.S. litigation and discovery.

 #alllanguagealliance #mandarininterpreter #mandarinchineseinterpreter #mandarintranslator #mandarinchinesetranslator #chinesetranslator #chineseinterpreter #mandarinchinesetranslator #mandarinchineseinterpreter #mandarintranslationservices #depositioninterpreter #depositiontranslator #remotetranslator #remoteinterpreter #chineseremoteinterpreter #chineseremotetranslator #mandarinremoteinterpreter #mandarinremotetranslator #mandarindepositioninterpreter #mandarindepositiontranslator #virtualdepositioninterpreter #virtualdepositiontranslator #chinesemandarintranslator #chinesemandarininterpreter #mandarinzoominterpreter #mandarinzoomtranslator